RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 A story is divided into scenes.
 There are two kinds of scenes: [conflict scenes](#conflict-scene) and [sequels](#sequel) (not related to the next instalment of a series).
 Conflict scenes serve to advance the central story question while sequels elaborate on the physical and emotional consequences of a previous conflict scene, and orient the story towards the next conflict scene.
 More onto sequels later.

+How many scene/sequel pairs to use, in what order, and what they contain consist of the story structure.
+How you setup your conflict scenes relies solely on you, this is where your creativity shines.
+I recommend you don't stick to a story structure and instead tell your story how you think it should be told.
+Story structures are descriptive, not prescriptive!
+As long as your story contains an [opening](#opening-scene), a [central story event](#central-story-event), a [climax](#climax), and a [resolution](#resolution) (in this order), you're good to go!

 > **Warning!** Do not confuse scenes in a novel with scenes in film.
 In motion pictures, scenes consist of single locations or continuous shots/periods of time, while in novels, a scene is a narrative unit consisting of a story goal, a twist, and a resolution.

 ### Length of the Scene